The Village Board’s tentative budget workshop scheduled for March 25th has been cancelled as the preliminary budget has been completed.

 With the winter season in full swing, the Village of Cazenovia would like to remind residents of the importance of sidewalk maintenance.
 On several occasions icing, caused by sudden changes in temperature, has created extremely slippery conditions and safety hazards.
 Although the Village plows sidewalks to keep them clear of accumulating snow, it does not apply salt or sand.
 It remains the responsibility of residents and businesses to keep the sidewalks in front of their properties safe and clear of ice when conditions require it.

 For more information, contact the Village of Cazenovia office at (315)-655-3041.

 A special meeting of the Board of Trustees will be held February 11th at 5:30 p.m. at the Municipal Building to conduct a work session regarding the 2019 – 2020 Village budget as well as any other business that may come before the Board.

-The Highway Department of the Village of Cazenovia will pick up Christmas trees put out at the curb until Friday, January 13, 2017.
-Thereafter, you will have to make your own arrangements to discard Christmas trees.
+The Highway Dept. will pick up Christmas trees put out to the curb until January 11, 2019.
+Thereafter, you will have to make your own arrangement to discard Christmas trees.

 Officials from the Village and Town of Cazenovia have announced that they will begin a process to examine options for potential savings together.
 The goal is for both municipalities to provide the best possible service to citizens while keeping taxes as low as possible.
 This will be a thoughtful, deliberate process with many possible options and outcomes.
 No decisions have been made about the final course(s) of action: that will be determined by the process, which will include extensive public input.
 Grant money is currently available from New York State to conduct this process, which Cazenovia will be applying for.
 More information will be provided at upcoming meetings of the Village and Town.
 General information about the consolidation process (one possible outcome) can be found at: http://www.dos.ny.gov/lg/lge/dissolution.html